UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 		- for Firefox: in `about:config` set `javascript.options.shared_memory` preference to `true` to enable **SharedArrayBuffer**
 	- then try reloading the project in your browser
 	- you may need to restart your browser if you are still having problems
+	- finally, try shutting down "other" applications
+		- tests have shown that running to many apps in the background have lead to memory fragmentation, which browsers will have a hard time getting the memory space needed to run
+		- shut down things like visual studio, the Editor, everything except your browser and the "web server" -- tihs will all help you get the game running in the browser

 * * *